clicknium/clicknium-docs/doc/tutorial/locator.md

 - [SAP](../concepts/sap.md)
 - [Image](../concepts/image.md)(Computer Version)

 For web browser, XPath is supported.
 You can change `Advance Option` to `XPath`.
 For Desktop application, making a decision is simple.
 If you want to automat a Java or SAP application, select the corresponding technology.
 Otherwise, `Auto Detect` would use UIA as default for Windows desktop applications.
 Try IA if UIA doesn't work in your case.
-If there is no unique attribute and hard to identity the UI element, try image automation.
+If there is no unique attribute and hard to identity the UI element by tuning attribute, try image automation.
-If you need to caputre multipal UI elements in one locator, use [capture similar elements](./recorder/capture_similar_elements.md).
+If you need to caputre multiple UI elements in one locator, use [capture similar elements](./recorder/capture_similar_elements.md).

 ## Use Locator in Python Code
 Clicknium provides intellgent auto-complete experience.
 You can find the exsiting locators captured by Clicknium Recorder in VS Code.
 Select the locator class under the Clicknium package and reference Locator by `Locator.{localorStoreName}.{folderName}.{LocatorName}`  Operate locators via Python code, run and waiting for a miracle.